thecoderush/Coinview/README.txt

         cerebro.run()
         cerebro.plot()

-and go through other videos I'm going to kind of go through this real quick since I've already done multiple series on backtrader, but we're gonna import backtrader as bt, and then we need to create this cerebro object
+and go through other videos, I'm going to kind of, go through this real quick since I've already done multiple series on backtrader, but we're gonna import backtrader as bt, and then we need to create this cerebro object

 so we're gonna do a cerebro equals bt dot Cerebro() right